-Nearly half of all marriages consist of a remarriage for one or both partners.
+Nearly half of all marriages consist of remarriage for one or both partners.
 It is estimated that 1 in 3 children will spend time in a stepfamily household.
-Partners forming stepfamilies expect joy, peace, and happiness that may have been lost in earlier relationships.
+Partners forming stepfamilies expect joy, peace, and happiness that may have lost in previous relationships.
 Because children look at the world differently than adults, they may view the stepfamily in other ways.
-Do you know that...
+Do you know...

 - Children, ages 9 to 15, may have the hardest time adapting to a new family situation.

-- It can take 4 years or more for a step-family to develop into what feels like a family.
+- It can take four years or more for a step-family to develop into what feels like a family.

 - It can take 18 to 24 months for children to be friendly to a new step-parent.

 Learning to handle new relationships in a positive way enables the step-family to move toward the happiness that the partners are seeking.
 Step-families must work at understanding, being flexible, and developing a style of their own.

 Workshop: Stepping Stones for Stepfamilies - A home study program is available to you, so you can work through it at your own pace.
 Six, two-hour presentations are available for group study.

 - Taking time to think about my family